gtag('config', 'AW-16963987033');

 girls sitting on the floor drawing

-Neuroscientists are finding evidence that support the use of art in therapy.
-People in art therapy use more parts of their brain, thus engaging cognitive, emotional, sensorimotor and executive functions.
+Neuroscientists are finding evidence that using art in therapy activates the brain’s cognitive, emotional, sensorimotor and executive functions.

-Activating more parts of the brain builds connections, known as neural pathways, which are functional and structural changes in thebrain.
-The brain’s ability to make these changes is called neuroplasticity, which can translate to positive changes in learning, memory, cognitive function and emotional regulation.
+Using more parts of the brain builds connections, known as neural pathways, which changes how the brain is structured and enhances how it functions.
+The brain’s potential to change is called neuroplasticity, which can lead to positive changes in learning, memory, cognitive function and emotional regulation.

 Creativity is Key

-All of this adds up to a boost in neuroplasticity, setting your kid on a path to accomplish changes you hope therapy can provide.
+All of this adds up to a boost in neuroplasticity, so you can be on a path to accomplish changes you hope therapy can provide.

 woman working on canvas